Kay13051976/Thailand-guiding-light-second/README.md

 ## Testing
-- Please refer to the [TESTING.md]()file for all test-related documentation.
+- Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

 ## Deployment